rwilcox/my-learnings-docs/learning_terraform.md

         default = "t2.micro"   // <-- no default? terraform apply will ask you for value }

-## Variables
+# Variables

+Ways to define this:

+  * variable block with default
-If you din’t provide a default for a variable terraform will prompt you for one interactively **or** you can provide one by exporting end variblisbles follow pattern sampled here: TF_VAR_instance_size
+  * variable block BUT you didn’t provide a default for a variable, so terraform will prompt you for one interactively
+  * you have a variable block but the values of the variables are loaded from a variable definition file
+  * during `terraform` invocation, with the `-var` CLI parameter
+  * you can provide one by exporting env variables follow pattern sampled here: `TF_VAR_instance_size`

+# Lifecycles

+  * `create_before_destroy`
+  * `prevent_destroy`
+  * `ignore_changes`

 # modules